 If you are based frequently abroad, consider an international medical insurance plan instead.

-If you have a history of hospitalization before, or you already have chronic diseases, can you still buy insurance?
-If there are conditions excluded, is it still worth buying?
+If you have a history of hospitalization before or you have medical history, can you still buy insurance?

 If you have chronic diseases like high blood pressure and cholesterol, it is possible to still get a coverage depending on insurer and depending on your medical readings.

 If there is a history of hospitalization, it will likely be deemed "pre-existing condition".
 Most often, the coverage will have an exclusion clause.

 But hospitalisation insurance will still cover for all other conditions nonetheless.

 On a further note, I've had a colleague's client who previously implanted a steel plate on his knee.